hangrybear666/08-devops-bootcamp__jenkins/README.md

 3. To setup Github and to trigger both your declarative pipeline and your multibranch pipeline after code has been pushed, follow these steps

     a.
-Navigate to Manage Jenkins -> System -> Add Github Server with name `Github` and API_URL https://api.github.com adding a Github API Token as Jenkins credentials and add it to your `.env` file to not lose access.
+Navigate to Manage Jenkins -> System -> Add Github Server with name `Github`, check the "Manage Hooks" checkbox and and add the API_URL https://api.github.com with a Github API Token as Jenkins credentials and add it to your `.env` file to not lose access.
 NOTE: The github token must have webhook permissions.

+    b.
+In your pipeline/s check the "Github Projects" flag and set https://github.com/hangrybear666/08-devops-bootcamp__jenkins.
+Then add the `GitHub hook trigger for GITScm polling` Flag.

+    c.
+In your Github Repository add your jenkins repo url on push events as hook, navigate to Settings -> Webhooks -> http://165.227.155.148:8080/github-webhook/

 ## Usage (Exercises)